 - Fall 2018: August 1 – 7, 2018

 - Spring 2019: December 1, 2018 – January 3, 2019

 All appeals are due by noon on the deadline date listed above.
 Appeals must be submitted in writing (typewritten), and include the following information.

 - Name, UIN, TAMU Email address, Local address, Phone number, cumulative A&M GPA, A&M hours, Total hours (including transfer credit), Current major, and Desired major.

 - Name(s) of other institution(s) attended.
-If currently enrolled in another institution other than Texas A&M University, include where and in what courses enrolled.
+If concurrently enrolled in another institution, other than Texas A&M, provide the name of institution and the courses enrolled (in progress).